-A major factor for the exploitation of the theoretical night cooling potential is achieving as high as possible a temperature of the metal roof during nighttime.
-A recent change to pressurizing the attic by pushing the air from the main zone to the attic rather than depressurizing it by doing vice versa resulted in much better performance: first, by this change, the fan's heat is directed to the attic - where it helps heating up the radiator - rather than to the main zone and second by creating more turbulence in the attic the convective heat transfer is improved.
-Maximum EERs for this new mode ranged between 60-120 Btu/Wh (COP = 18-35) in April and early May 2008 - considerably better than that previously achieved.
+A major factor for achieving the theoretical night cooling potential is reaching as high as possible a temperature of the metal roof during nighttime.
+A recent change to pressurizing the attic by pushing the air from the main zone to the attic resulted in much better performance.
+First, by this change, the fan's heat is directed to the attic - where it helps heating up the radiator - rather than to the main zone and second by creating more turbulence in the attic the convective heat transfer is improved.
+We were able to isolate these problems by using infrared cameras on the NightCool building under test.
+In Appendix A, we show time lapsed interior IR images taken of the NightCool attic in operation on March 12, 2007.
+These allowed us to graphically see the cooling of the roofing panels over time, and even to see the heat of moisture sorption in the wood roofing members.
+However, it was the exterior infrared images that allowed real improvements to the overall NightCool concept.